 |GiffGaff customer satisfaction survey results|

-Giffgaff is a 'virtual' provider, which means it doesn't own its own phone network.
-Instead, it uses another provider's infrastructure – in this case O2's – and offers 2G, 3G and 4G coverage.
+Giffgaff uses the O2 network.
+Giffgaff is a 'virtual' provider, which means it uses another provider's infrastructure – in this case O2's.
+It offers 3G, 4G and 5G coverage.

 You can check coverage where you live by using our free interactive .
 Simply enter your postcode into the map and it will tell you how good O2's signal is in your area, as well as comparing it with the other providers.